 I wanted to share these items with you so that you don’t have the same trial and error that I had with these items.
 So here is my list of essential items every backpacker needs.

 10 Essential Items Every Backpacker Needs

-I love them.
+I love them and is one of my essential items every backpacker needs.
 They are basically what it says on the tin!
 Cubes that you pack things in.
 Not only do they come in all sizes but they come in different colours so you can pack your evening wear in one and your casual day wear in the other.
 Also you can get small ones for underwear or larger ones for your cold weather gear or if you just pack a lot.

 I find the small size (11″ x 6.75″ x 3″) (28cm x 17cm x 7.5cm) is perfect and have two in my backpack.
 You basically roll your stuff up and shove them in.
 They come out not so creased and in the same order as you put them in.